Email FacebookTwitterMenu burgerClose thin

 • Online and mobile account management tools

 Once you’ve chosen a broker, the next step is opening your account.
 Most brokerages these days make it easy to open a new account online.
 Keep in mind that your new account type needs to be the same as your old account for an in kind transfer.
-So if you’re moving assets from a taxable account, they need to be going to a taxable account and an IRA to an IRA, etc.
+So if you’re moving assets from a taxable account, they need to be going to a taxable account, an IRA needs to be moved to an IRA, etc.

 Next, get your most recent account statement from your current brokerage.
 This has all the information your new brokerage will need to complete an in kind transfer, including your account number, balances and investment choices.

 After you’ve given the brokerage the relevant information it needs to make the transfer, you just have to wait for it to be completed.
-This can take up to seven business days, depending on the brokerages involved so you may need to be patient.
-And once the transfer is complete, contact your old brokerage to make sure your account is closed.
+This can take up to seven business days, depending on the brokerages involved, so you may need to be patient.
+Once the transfer is complete, you can contact your old brokerage to make sure your account is closed.

 Note that the specifics of the in-kind transfer can vary depending on the asset and the receiving firm.
 Follow the instructions provided by the receiving firm to ensure a smooth transfer.